selvaklnc/wmao/src/content/posts/money-income-stream.md

 *   You earn credits & cash when real users view the link for at least 5 seconds
 *   More traffic sent = more exposure and rewards

-You cannot promote Coop Links inside the LeadsLeap network itself.
+You cannot promote Coop Links inside the <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> network itself.

 3\.
 PPC Earnings
 ----------------

-LeadsLeap also runs a Pay Per Click (PPC) program, just like Google Adsense.
+<span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> also runs a Pay Per Click (PPC) program, just like Google Adsense.

 Here's how it works:

-*   Place the Ad Widget on your website, blog, or LeadsLeap pages
+*   Place the Ad Widget on your website, blog, or <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> pages
 *   When visitors click the ads, you earn cash and ad credits

 ### Earning Potential: